 The odds of Beth letting me push her chair through rain and snow?
 Zero.

-The unusual billboard we saw in Seattle read, Quadriplegia at Harvard: A+.
-I looked online and found the young woman pictured on the billboard.
+After we saw the unusual billboard in Seattle (Quadriplegia at Harvard: A+), I looked online and found the young woman pictured on the billboard.
 Brooke Ellison wrote a book with her mom titled Miracles Happen: One Mother, One Daughter, One Journey.
 With an injury like Christopher Reeve, Brooke needed a trach to breathe and could not move her arms.
 She shared her college dorm room with her mom and they moved through all of life’s hours together.

 Three years after Beth’s injury, I thought I would stay in her college dorm the first year, but I knew our days as a team were numbered.
 My youngest daughter kept trying to master the time-consuming details of self-care as a C6-7 quad.
 She worked every day on her biggest goal, complete independence, even though the odds were not in her favor.